 Some treatment plans include drug therapy, ovulation medication, surgery, and uterine insemination.
 They can also include additional technology that assists in reproduction, such as using in vitro fertilization (IVF).

 Miscarriage and infertility are distinct, but potentially related problems.
 In either case, prospective parents are faced with the possibility that they may never be able to have biologic children.
 Having multiple miscarriages can indicate or lead to infertility in women.
 Both involve a great deal of emotional pain and sometimes physical pain.
 Even infertile patients who achieve a successful live birth have higher rates of postpartum depression.

 If you are struggling with infertility, some of the best support that you can get is from your family.
 Confide in your loved ones to help you through the hard emotions.
 Joining a support group for women or couples who struggle with infertility or miscarriages may also help.

 Visit a professional doctor that offers fertility services, whether it is testing or treatment plans.
-If you are looking for help, UPMC Pinnacle is here with services and doctors to help you.
+If you are looking for help, UPMC in central Pa. is here with services and doctors to help you.
 For more information on these services, please visit our fertility services page.

 The UPMC Central PA Portal provides patients with convenient and secure access to their health information right at their fingertips.
 View test results.
 Get virtual care.
 Message your care team.
 Schedule and manage appointments.
 And much more.Log-In or Sign Up Today